Data Centers in Mie

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Japan offers a government subsidy program that encourages the decentralization of data centers away from Tokyo.
-This initiative helps reduce the capital expenditures for new builds and major expansions in secondary markets like Mie.
+Tax Advantage For Data Centers: Japan offers a national government subsidy program that encourages the decentralization of digital infrastructure to regions like Mie.
+This financial support helps lower capital expenditures for companies establishing resilient secondary sites away from the main urban hubs.

 Natural Disaster Risk